-Domestic Battery is an alleged crime against a family or household member.
-Other charges, in addition to Domestic Battery, are sometimes filed, including a violation of a no contact order or strangulation.
+Domestic battery is an alleged crime against a family or household member.
+Other charges are sometimes filed in addition to domestic battery, including a violation of a no-contact order or strangulation.

 Many times law enforcement is called to investigate these crimes as a result of emotional family disturbances.
 The entire investigation is normally a short one.
-The officers simply talk to the members of the household who were present and who are usually upset and then make a decision of who to charge.
+The officers simply talk to the members of the household who were present – and who are usually upset – and then make a decision of whom to charge.

-A typical defense can include: self defense, when the other party started the physical activity; false allegation made out of anger; etc.
+A typical defense can include self-defense when the other party started the physical activity, or a false allegation made out of anger.